ds4dm/ecole/docs/howto/reward-functions.rst

 ====================

-Similarily to :ref:`observation functions <use-observation-functions>` the reward recieved by the user for learning can be customized by changing the ``RewardFunction`` used by the solver.
+Similarily to :ref:`observation functions <use-observation-functions>` the reward recieved by the user for learning can be customized by changing the :py:class:`~ecole.typing.RewardFunction` used by the solver.
 In fact the mechanism of reward functions is very similar to that of observation functions.
-Likewise environment is not computing the reward directly but delegates that responsibility to a ``RewardFunction`` object.
+Likewise environment is not computing the reward directly but delegates that responsibility to a :py:class:`~ecole.typing.RewardFunction` object.
 The object has complete access to the solver and extract the data it needs.

-..
-TODO Add reference and docstring for reward functions

 Using a different reward function is done with another parameter to the environment.
 For instance with the :py:class:`~ecole.environment.Configuring` environment: